SLAment/GobySD/10_SexRatios/README.txt

 > general_stats_table.tsv    # Info on the percentage mapping to goby Reference genome of each sample
 > filesize.txt               # Info on number of reads of each sample
 > Sex_loci_RAD.txt           # List of sex associated markers identified by the RADsex pipeline
-> sexcalls2                  # VCF file obtained from the GT seq data
+> sexcalls2                  > TODO: link to vcf file repository

 Code:

 > sex_ID.R  # Identifies the genotypic sex of eggs and larvae, produces corresponding figures and Statistical tests.